-Century Furniture and Charlotte are pleased to announce the launch of Charlotte’s furniture line for Century Icons, available in Century showrooms throughout the country.
+Century Furniture and Charlotte launched her second collection of furniture for Century Icons in April of 2014, available in Century showrooms throughout the country.
 Creating this collection for Century Furniture was one of those opportunities to sit back, close eyes and imagine how we live NOW.

 Today we communicate differently, we entertain differently, we even think differently about how we use our space than we did just a few years ago.
 So you may notice some unexpected details in this collection, and here's to hoping you do….

 Through more than 20 years decorating, no matter the project – large or small – it always seems to come down to the same basic elements – livability, practicality and, of course, wanting it to look good.

 The great thing about furniture is it moves!
 You can play with a floor plan, try different alternatives, and even have two or three plans for a room using the same pieces.
 Flexibility in decorating keeps it fresh – and always evolving.